-A move in or move out inspection allows you to identify damage caused by tenants and any maintenance that needs to be carried out.
+A move in and move-out inspection checklist allows you to identify damage caused by tenants and any maintenance that needs to be carried out.

 A move-in, move-out inspection checklist is used to record the condition of the property before and after a tenancy.
 The main benefit of using one of these checklists is it allows you to identify any damages that are the responsibility of the tenant to fix and identify any maintenance that needs to be carried out before the next tenant moves in.